Should You Use a Continuous Glucose Monitor for Type 2 Diabetes?

 The bottom line about continuous glucose monitors

 If finger sticks don't bother you but technology does, CGMs are not a good fit for you.
 Consider a CGM if you'd love to stop sticking your fingers and your insurance will cover it.
-If you're afraid to go to bed at night because you're not sure if your blood sugar will bottom out while you're sleeping, Dexcom may help you get a good night's rest.
+If you're afraid to go to bed at night because you're not sure if your blood sugar will bottom out while you're sleeping, a CGM may help you get a good night's rest.

 Action Steps: